doctest/doctest/doc/markdown/roadmap.md

 This is a list of planned features for future releases (maybe in the given order).

+- add C++11 builds for gcc/clang (with -std=c++0x)
+- drop support for VC6 (node: - _MSC_VER == 1400 for VS 2005)
+- mocking - investigate google mock assertion macros and interop with doctest
+- look at property based testing (for example https://github.com/emil-e/rapidcheck)
+- option to output summary only
+- add support for <=, >= to Approx - like requested with [catch](https://github.com/philsquared/Catch/issues/651)
 - the set holding all registered tests should use a specialized allocator to minimize program startup time
 - ability to have no output when everything succeeds
 - a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch for this)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)
 - test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings
-- crash handling: signals on UNIX platforms or structured exceptions on Windows
+- crash handling: signals on UNIX platforms or structured exceptions on Windows (should also have DOCTEST_CONFIG_NO_SIGNAL_CATCHING)
 - support for tags
     - may fail tag
     - invisible tag